refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 - **Authentication Provider**: Manages user authentication and authorization processes.
 Handles redirection, error cases.
 - **Access Control Provider**: Handles authorization and access control.
 Used to hide/disable buttons and menu items, or to protect routes and components.
 - **Notification Provider**: Enables notification features like showing notification after successful mutations or errors.
-- **I18n Provider**: Enables i18n features such as renderin translated menu items, button texts, table columns, page titles, and more.
+- **I18n Provider**: Enables i18n features such as rendering translated menu items, button texts, table columns, page titles, and more.
 - **Live Provider**: Enables real-time updates to your application.
 For example, when a user creates a new record, other users can see the new record in the list page without refreshing the page.
 - **Router Provider**: Matches routes to resources, enables navigation features like breadcrumbs, automatic redirections after CRUD operations, rendering menu items.